All Episodes

 And we've got perhaps the best Republican to do that in Paul Ryan.

-It is energized Romney.
+It has energized Romney.

 Romney's a new guy.

-Romney is a is is a different guy.
+Romney is a different guy.

 Ryan wanted in because he's got the answer.

-He's got the answer for every objection the Obama team is going to make, all the lies, all the distortions, all of the all the smears Ryan has the answers.
+He's got the answer for every objection the Obama team is going to make.

-Ryan knows how to react to these things.
+Ryan knows how to react to these things because he is an ideological conservative.

-I've read all this analysis too.
+And I've read all this analysis too.

 You can't believe the amount of email I've had from members of the media wanting to know what I thought about it.

-And of course I didn't say anything to anybody, saving it for now.
+And of course, I didn't say anything to anybody, saving it for now.

 But I nevertheless, I pulled the trigger and did it anyway.